AGH-IOIO/Koronatyfikacja/README.md

 # Koronotyfikacja

 ## Workflow
 Protocol of making changes is a must while developing a project in a bigger group.
-Scrum master has a better track what is current state of works - which features are still missing or what has been done already.
-Also good planning prevents from regression commits and pushing unreadable/uncertain code.
+Scrum master has a better track what is current state of project - which features are still missing or what has been already done.
+Protocol also prevents from regression commits and pushing unreadable/uncertain code.

-I also suggest watching those videos first:
+I suggest watching those videos first:

 - GithHub workflow